Nikita den Boer: Career

-In 2014, she became an ambassador of the Johan Cruyff Foundation which aims to improve sport opportunities for children with disabilities.
+In 2014, Den Boer became an ambassador of the Johan Cruyff Foundation which aims to improve sport opportunities for children with disabilities.

-She finished in 8th place in the women's wheelchair race at the 2019 London Marathon in London, United Kingdom.
+Den Boer finished in 8th place in the women's wheelchair race at the 2019 London Marathon in London, United Kingdom.
 In the same year, she broke the Dutch national women's 5000 metres T54 at a race in Switzerland, and finished in 4th place in the women's 5000 metres T54 event at the 2019 World Para Athletics Championships held in Dubai, United Arab Emirates.
 It was her first race at a global tournament.
 Den Boer won the 2020 London Marathon in October 2020.
 As a result, she qualified to represent the Netherlands at the 2020 Summer Paralympics in Tokyo, Japan.

-In 2021, she won the silver medal in the women's 1500 metres T54 and women's 5000 metres T54 events at the World Para Athletics European Championships held in Bydgoszcz, Poland.
+In 2021, Den Boer won the silver medal in the women's 1500 metres T54 and women's 5000 metres T54 events at the World Para Athletics European Championships held in Bydgoszcz, Poland.
 She also won the bronze medal in the women's 800 metres T54 event.

-At the 2020 Summer Paralympics in Tokyo, Japan, she won the bronze medal in the women's marathon T54 event.
+At the 2020 Summer Paralympics in Tokyo, Japan, Den Boer won the bronze medal in the women's marathon T54 event.
 She also finished in 4th place in the women's 5000 metres T54 event with a new personal best of 11:15.37.
 She finished in 7th place in the women's 1500 metres T54 event.